Is the Tellonym App safe for teens? Can they handle the risk? A complete app profile for parents.

-Further on in the settings, you’ll find more options, including the ability to block users but also connect social media platforms to the app, as shown in the right-hand screen shot.
+Further on in the settings, you’ll find more options, including the ability to block users but also connect social media platforms to the app.

-There are a few hidden doorways to Google if you poke around in the terms and conditions, which can give kids unmonitored access to the web.
+Tellonym has a few hidden doorways to Google if you poke around in the terms and conditions, you can find unmonitored access to the web.

 This is one of many reasons to use a clean DNS on your internet-ready devices, so that if a hidden search engine is discovered, you can be assured that the search will obey certain rules.

 The age limitations are dreadfully inconsistent.
-The app itself (shown above) says you need to be 16.
+Tellonym says you need to be 16.
 The Apple App Store says 12 is the right age.
 If you read the terms and conditions, you’ll become even more confused since it is not consistent.

-The app might be appropriate for kids who are at least old enough to have a drivers license, but otherwise, it’s just not for most kids for obvious reasons.
+The app might be appropriate for kids who are at least old enough to have a drivers license, but otherwise, Tellonym is just not appropriate for most kids for obvious reasons.
 Here’s one of the first app reviews in Google Play:

 “I think this app is a disgrace – it’s a platform for cyber bullying and should not be allowed.
 Teenagers are using it to rant abuse at others and it’s just not fair for the youngsters on the receiving end of the comments.
 I don’t know why it’s not been taken off the Internet already..
 Bullying of any kind is just not on too many young people are taking their own lives because of bullying shame on you.”

-In the foolish pool of anonymity we find many apps who thought teens could handle their features.
-Afterschool.
+In the pool of anonymity we find many apps who thought teens could handle their features.
+After School.
 Whisper.
 Lipsi.
 Sarahah.
 And, now we add Tellonym.